casuanoob/qmk_firmware/docs/platformdev_rp2040.md

 ### Generic Pro Micro RP2040

 This is the default board that is chosen, unless any other RP2040 board is selected in your keyboards `rules.mk` file.
-It assumes a pin layout for the I2C, SPI and Serial drivers which is identical to the Sparkfun Pro Micro RP2040, however all values can be overwritten by defining them in your keyboards `config.h` file.
-The [double-tap](#double-tap) reset to enter boot-loader behavior is activated by default.
+It assumes a pin layout for the I2C, SPI and Serial drivers which is identical to the Sparkfun Pro Micro RP2040, all values can be overwritten by defining them in your keyboards `config.h` file.

 | Driver configuration define                                                | Value                                |
 | -------------------------------------------------------------------------- | ------------------------------------ |